 - Phone: 602-699-4204

-Pratt’s Pets is a huge story offering a wide variety of items for many different animals and pets.
-You can expect to find different feed and equipment for your chickens on their website.
+Pratt’s Pets is a huge store offering a wide variety of items for many different animals and pets.
+You can expect to find different feeds and equipment for your chickens on their website.
 According to their Facebook page, they occasionally have live chicks, such as Silkies.

 Make sure to follow their social media for regular updates as they sell quickly.
 Keep in mind that they currently do not offer shipping services, only curbside pickup.
 Pratt’s Pets is currently not NPIP-certified.